 Judge Michael Kaplan had previously ruled that Johnson & Johnson’s legal maneuver was not an abuse of the bankruptcy system, a claim that plaintiffs strongly dispute.

 IMPORTANT: Our firm is actively investigating these claims and we strongly support this appeal of the recent bankruptcy ruling.
-If you’ve used Johnson & Johnson talcum powder and were later diagnosed with ovarian cancer, endometrial ovarian cancer, or mesothelioma, you may be entitled to compensation.
+If you’ve used Johnson & Johnson talcum powder and were later diagnosed with ovarian cancer or endometrial ovarian cancer, you may be entitled to compensation.
 Please call 1-800-525-7111 today for a free, no-obligation consultation.
 There are no attorney fees unless we win your case and you receive compensation.